CharelMarais/Angular-Holiday-Planner/README.md

 ## PWA Ready

-follow the link to [TrailBlazers](https://angular-holiday-planner.web.app/launchpage/sign-in) .
+follow the link to [TrailBlazers](https://angular-holiday-planner.web.app/launchpage/sign-in) . \
-on desktop click the download button on the url bar. on mobile the download will be promted to accept or reject.
+On desktop click the download button on the url bar. \
+On mobile the download will be promted to accept or reject.

 ## Firesbase used for Auth